The latest ag equipment to hit the market may be more accessible than you realize.

 Some ag equipment leases factor in farmers’ seasonal income, allowing higher payments during busy months and lower payments during slower months.
 Because this is riskier for the lender, these types of equipment leases often are more expensive.

-There are a wide variety of Small Business Administration (SBA) loans, which farmers can use to purchase equipment.
-Interest rates are negotiable.
+There are a wide variety of Small Business Administration (SBA) loans, which farmers can use to purchase equipment with negotiable interest rates.

 The type of equipment you lease can sometimes impact your financing rate.